Sacred Heart (Shakespears Sister album): Background

 Shakespears Sister was the first musical outing of Siobhan Fahey after leaving the successful girl group Bananarama in 1988.
 Fahey began working on Sacred Heart the same year with producer Richard Feldman, who later invited Marcella Detroit to collaborate as a songwriter.
 Detroit continued to work with Fahey as a "hired hand" until Fahey's husband, David A. Stewart suggested the two form a band, which was supported by Feldman, Fahey's management and her record company.

 Although predominantly produced by Feldman, famed producer Jimmy Iovine (who was working with Fahey's husband's group Eurythmics at that time on their 1989 album We Too Are One) co-produced the track "You're History".
 The UK vinyl LP and cassette versions of the album did not feature the track "You Made Me Come to This", and the international LP version excluded both this track and "Twist the Knife".
 The album's title track was used in the 1990 film Nuns on the Run, and featured on the film's official soundtrack.
-The album will be released as a 3 CD deluxe reissue and will also be reissued on vinyl as part of the "Our History" deluxe box set due to be released in December 2020.
+The album was released as a 3 CD deluxe reissue and was also reissued on vinyl as part of the "Our History" deluxe box set, released in December 2020.